e-dub/CoronaSouthTyrol/index.md

 # South Tyrol

 Mathematical approximation and data for COVID-19 in South Tyrol, Italy.
 The first section represents the current situation starting mid-summer 2021.
 The second section includes the entire pandemic with data starting on March 15, 2020.
 The mathematical approximation uses the last 14 days as a data basis, projecting the next 28 days.
 An exponential growth model using a serial interval of four days is assumed.
-Uncertainty of models is shown as an interval with one standard deviation to both sides of approximation.
+Uncertainty of models is shown as an interval with one standard deviation to both sides of the approximation.

 ## Data starting mid-summer 2021